-The Model IAPT* Staff Wellbeing Strategy has been developed jointly by all four Thames Valley IAPT services within the Oxford AHSN region and supported by the AHSN’s Anxiety and Depression Network.
-It is funded by NHS England.
-It aims to support all staff working in IAPT services to maintain good workplace wellbeing and support sustainable services for patients, including through improving service performance and staff retention.
+The Model NHS Talking Therapies Staff Wellbeing Strategy has been developed jointly by all four Thames Valley Talking Therapies services within the Health Innovation Oxford and Thames Valley region and supported by the former Oxford AHSN Anxiety and Depression Network.
+It was funded by NHS England.
+It aims to support all staff working in talking therapies services to maintain good workplace wellbeing, and support sustainable services for patients, including through improving service performance and staff retention.

-The Model Strategy sets out how any IAPT service can adopt or adapt the wealth of evidence-based approaches to the needs of its own staff using a range of suggested practical actions.
+The Model Strategy sets out how any talking therapies service can adopt or adapt the wealth of evidence-based approaches to the needs of its own staff using a range of suggested practical actions.
 It comprises four strategic aims:

 - Leading with compassion